dfbarrero/aiCourse/assignments/exoplanets/exoplanets.md

 ## Regression analysis

+The final goal of this assignment is to predict the exoplanet mass, which in ML terminology means training a regression model.

-Implement a linear regression with pl_mass as target attribute.
+Implement a linear regression with *pl_mass* as target attribute.
 Train the model with the 70% of the data, and validate it with the remaining 30% of the data.
-Compute the R2 to assess the model fit.

-Does a linear model fit well the data?
+Compute, on the validation set, the [R2](https://en.wikipedia.org/wiki/Coefficient_of_determination) using a Numeric Scorer node.
+A complementary tool to assess the model fit is a plot comparing the predicted mass to the actual mass, as the following figure shows.
+A proper interpretation of the plot should suggest how to improve the regression model.

+<img align="center" src="regression.png" width="300">

+The objective of model evaluation is to determine whether the model fit well the data.
+For the purpose of this assignment, we will consider a satisfactory model that one with R2>0.65.

-Introduce any change to the model to increase the model fit measired with R2.
+Introduce any change to the model to increase the model fit.
 You can change the regression model, add or remove attributes (perhaps orbital measures?), or build new attributes.
-Take into account that the model interpretation could provide you valuable information, for instance, the p-values.
+Take into account that the model interpretation could provide you valuable information, for instance, the p-values or coefficients values.

-<img align="center" src="regression.png" width="300">

-A visual comparison between the predicted mass and the actual mass could also provide a valuable insight.
+Analyze the results.